AWS OpenSearch¶

 WriteLatency |

-The latency, in seconds, for write operations on an EBS volume.
+The latency of write operations on an EBS volume in seconds.
 This metric is also available for individual nodes.
 Related statistics: Minimum, Maximum, Average |

 BurstBalance |

 The percentage of I/O credits remaining in the burst bucket of an EBS volume.
-A value of 100 means the volume has accumulated the maximum number of credits.
-If this percentage is below 70%, see Low EBS Burst Capacity Balance.
+A value of 100 indicates that the volume has accumulated the maximum number of credits.
+If this percentage is below 70%, see Low EBS Burst Balance.
 For domains with gp3 volume types and domains with gp2 volumes larger than 1000 GiB, the burst balance remains at 0.
 Related statistics: Minimum, Maximum, Average |

 CurrentPointInTime |